 Prominence is a term that represents the elevation of a summit relative to the surrounding terrain.
 It is defined as the elevation of a summit relative to the highest point to which one must descend before re-ascending to a higher summit.

-In other words, prominence is calculated as the difference in elevation between a summit and the highest saddle that connects that summit to any higher terrain.
+In other words, it is the difference in elevation between a summit and the highest saddle that connects that summit to any higher terrain that gives you the prominence of that summit.

 Put yet another way, prominence is the elevation difference between the summit and the lowest contour that encircles it and no higher summit.
 It is the minimum height by which one would have to descend from a summit along a ridge in order to re-ascend to a higher peak.